10 Best Pain Relief Creams, According to Doctors

 - Active ingredients: Menthol (10 percent), camphor (4 percent), methyl salicylate (30 percent)

-- Application: Three to four times daily
+- Application: 3-4 times daily

 - Cold or hot relief: Cold

-“It has an analgesic effect with cold and a vasodilating effect with heat that improves healing and blood supply to the area, with an added local anesthetic to numb the area,” says Dr. Mikhael.
-The formulation is also nongreasy and won’t leave stains on clothing.
+"It has an analgesic effect with cold and a vasodilating effect with heat that improves healing and blood supply to the area, with an added local anesthetic to numb the area," says Dr. Mikhael.
+The formulation is also non-greasy and won't leave stains on clothing.

 Best for Back Pain

-Aspercreme Original Pain Relief Cream
+Aspercreme Pain Relief Cream

 Pros